-Rationale - why we value the species and the problem for the species:
+Rationale - why we value the species and what the species' problem is:

 The Mitchell's satyr (MS) is federally and state endangered (Michigan DNR 2015), and populations are declining.
 It is currently known to occupy only 16 sites in southern Michigan and 1 site in northern Indiana (Hyde et al. 2009).
 Wetland draining, invasive species and conversion to shrub or forested cover types are the probable causes of decline.
 Dispersal among populations, colonization of new sites, and re-colonization of extirpated sites has become increasingly unlikely (United States Fish and Wildlife Service 1998).